How long can I wear my contacts?

 What if they don’t fit correctly, break, or I don’t like them?

-We’re proud to offer a 90-day satisfaction guarantee and a free 1-year breakage warranty on our eyewear products.
+We’re proud to offer a 30-day satisfaction guarantee on our eyewear products.
 Learn more here.

-Should you need refitting or if your glasses break, bring them to your nearest Shopko Optical center for repair.
+Should you need refitting, bring them to your nearest Shopko Optical center for adjustments.

 Do I have to get an eye exam from Shopko Optical to get glasses there?